percona/psmysql-docs/docs/installation/docker.md

 !!! note

-    If you have SELinux enabled, assign the relevant policy type to the new data directory, so that the container will be allowed to access it:
+    If you have SELinux enabled, assign the relevant policy type to the new data directory so that the container will be allowed to access it:

-    ```shell
+    ```{.bash data-prompt="$"}
-    [root@docker-host] $ chcon -Rt svirt_sandbox_file_t /local/datadir
+    $ sudo chcon -Rt svirt_sandbox_file_t /local/datadir
     ```

 ## Port Forwarding